ludwig-ai/ludwig-docs/src/docs/user_guide.md

   -mlp MODEL_LOAD_PATH, --model_load_path MODEL_LOAD_PATH
                         path of a pretrained model to load as initialization -mrp MODEL_RESUME_PATH, --model_resume_path MODEL_RESUME_PATH
-                        path of a the model directory to resume training of -sstd, --skip_save_training_description
+                        path of the model directory to resume training of -sstd, --skip_save_training_description
                         disables saving the description JSON file -ssts, --skip_save_training_statistics
                         disables saving training statistics JSON file -ssm, --skip_save_model
-                        disables saving weights each time the model imrpoves.
+                        disables saving weights each time the model improves.
-                        By default Ludwig saves weights after each epoch the validation metric imrpvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it
+                        By default Ludwig saves weights after each epoch the validation metric imrpvoes, but if the model is really big that can be time consuming.
+If you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it